St Benet Fink: History

-The most significant event in the pre-Fire church was the marriage there, on 24 September 1662, of the Puritan divine Richard Baxter.
+The most significant event in the pre-Fire church was the marriage there, on 10 September 1662, of the Puritan divine Richard Baxter to Margaret Charlton.
+The wedding ceremony was officiated by a friend of Baxter's, the noted Puritan biographer Mr Samuel Clarke.

 St Benet Fink was one of 89 churches destroyed in the Great Fire.
 Rebuilding began comparatively quickly, in 1670, thanks partly to a donation of £1000 by George Holman, a Roman Catholic.
 In gratitude, he was given two pews and a place in the vault.
 Building of the church and steeple was completed in 1675 at a total cost of £4129.

 The parish registers record the death of the church warden, Thomas Sharrow, in 1673, from falling in a vault in Paternoster Row and lying there undiscovered for 11 days.
 The register entry includes the admonition "Let all who read this take heed of drink".

 On 9 April 1801, John Henry Newman, the future cardinal, was baptised in St Benet Fink.